RyanForan19/roryk-site/roryk/README.md

    ```

 ### Database Configuration
-The application uses a locally installed MongoDB instance managed by PM2.
-The setup script will automatically install and configure MongoDB with proper authentication.
+The application uses MongoDB Atlas, a cloud-hosted MongoDB service.
+No local MongoDB installation is required.
+See [MongoDB Atlas Migration Guide](./MONGODB_ATLAS_MIGRATION.md) for details.

 ## 📁 Project Structure